alexxue99/Invertibility/README.md

 The class Main.java contains code that tests these four classes.
 There are four methods provided, each testing a class by creating trees for various values of N for some number of trials.
 It then plots the results in charts.
 The plotting uses JFreeChart 2.0.0, a free library that can be found at https://www.jfree.org/index.html.

-This project uses Gradle to handle the JFreeChart dependency.
+This project uses Gradle to handle the JFreeChart and ejml dependency.
 With Gradle, the following two commands may be used to compile Main.java and run the created .jar file:<br/>
 "gradlew.bat build"<br/>
 "gradlew.bat runJar"